 - When is the best time to go back to work?

 While I can’t always control my thoughts, I’ve decided to just live in the present and pray for guidance.
 I’m enjoying being a mom and my daughter is thriving.
 That’s what matters most right now.

 I understand that not every woman wants to be a stay-at-home-mom and it’s not for every woman.
 However, there are women who would love to stop working to stay home but can’t afford to lose their income.

-How do we articulate how hard some days are emotionally without being accused of being ungrateful?
+How do we articulate how hard some days are emotionally and even physcially without being accused of being ungrateful?